 Note that, while most Canadian and US sources define Risk Level 1 as airborne fine-particulate-matter (PM2.5) concentrations less than 12 micrograms per cubic meter (µg/m3), I employ “Level 0” to differentiate readings within the far more evidence-based, less politically-influenced WHO healthy zone.
 Click on the Health impacts page for clarification on the differences between short- and long-term exposure risks.

-Commentary as of Thursday April 17 at 6:55 am
+Commentary as of Sunday November 16 at 6:45 am

 Summary of recent readings